Singer Klaus Meine is celebrating his birthday today and we want to tell you some facts about him.

 Kolet collaborated with Meine on other recordings, including a version of "Jerusalem of Gold".

-Since then, Meine has visited Israel with the Scorpions 3 more times and soon is the fourth.
+Since then, Meine has visited Israel with the Scorpions 4 more times...

-To date, Meine and his band have released 18 studio albums and the 19th album is expected to be released this year.
+To date, Meine and his band have released 19 studio albums.

 Meine is ranked by "Hit Parader" magazine as the 22nd out of 100 metal singers of all time.